 Why would a project need a fiscal sponsor?

-Since most grantmakers give to organizations, rather than individuals, fiscal sponsorship may help a project qualify for certain funding opportunities.
+Since most grantmakers give to organizations, rather than individuals, a fiscal sponsorship may help a project qualify for certain funding opportunities.
 In this way, the project may be able to obtain funding without its own organizational tax-exempt status.

 - Example: A group of neighbors decides that they want to improve their local park; they want to apply for a neighborhood improvement grant.
 The grantmaker requires that all grant recipients must be tax-exempt under IRS Section 501(c)(3).
-Since the group of neighbors is not an incorporated organization and do not have tax-exempt status, they would could work with a fiscal sponsor with a similar mission to apply for the grant.
+Since the group of neighbors is not an incorporated organization and it does not have tax-exempt status, they could work with a fiscal sponsor with a similar mission to apply for the grant.

 - Example: A media-related projects with an educational focus (documentary film) wants to secure funding form individual, foundation, or corporate sources to expand the educational message of the film.